-Text Required: Print Production with Adobe Creative Suite Applications, Claudia McCue,

-Peachpit Press ISBN 978-0-321-63683-6
+Text Required: Print Production with Adobe Creative Suite Applications, Claudia McCue, Peachpit Press ISBN 978-0-321-63683-6 There is an "E" version of this

 Materials: Estimated Cost - \$50.
 The following is a list of possible tools and materials a student in this course might use.
 Actual items will vary with each student's choice of presentation methods but all projects will be expected to be presented showing the highest professional level possible compared with industry standards.